 Up in Fernandina Beach, enjoy the cute shops and ocean-view dining and then head to Fort Clinch State Park.
+Some of the best beaches in Florida are here on this part of the island.
 Here you’ll find a really impressive Civil War era fort, museum, kayaking trails, and lots of bike paths, both for mountain biking and gentle beach cruisers.
 In addition to the really cool fort, the beaches of Fort Clinch State Park are wonderful for shark tooth hunting.
 Walk the shell line looking for lemon, sand tiger, great white and mako shark teeth.

 2 Days on Florida’s Historic Coast: St Augustine

 Fun fact: did you know that the oldest city in the USA is in Florida?
 It’s true, and we love living here in St. Augustine, both for the beaches and for a flashback in time / cool activities with kids.
 We have several podcast episodes all about our hometown, so give them a listen before visiting.